- Chloe Hay

 Madhur Jaffrey’s Ultimate Curry Bible | Madhur Jaffrey

-Mixing a few Thai, Vietnamese, Malaysian and Western takes on the traditional curry into his collection of delicious Indian curries, Madhur Jaffrey’s Ultimate Curry Bible is as much a point of conversation as a famed recipe book.
-Written by one of the best-selling Indian cookbook writers of all time, the Ultimate Curry Bible begins with some of Jaffrey’s favored traditional Indian recipes, with a few never-before published treats tossed in.
-He then detours off on a curry-inspired literary trip around the world, as he takes influences from countries as far flung as France and South Africa to jazz up his curries.
+Mixing a few Thai, Vietnamese, Malaysian and Western takes on the traditional curry into her collection of delicious Indian curries, Madhur Jaffrey’s Ultimate Curry Bible is as much a point of conversation as a famed recipe book.
+Written by one of the best-selling Indian cookbook writers of all time, the Ultimate Curry Bible begins with some of Jaffrey’s favored traditional Indian recipes, with a few never-before-published treats tossed in.
+She then detours off on a curry-inspired literary trip around the world, as she takes influences from countries as far flung as France and South Africa to jazz up her curries.
 As well as plying readers full of curry-making expertise, Jaffrey also dedicates a portion of the book to tips on what best accompanies each tasty dish – be it a fruity chutney, a steamed rice or a warm chapati.
 No curry fiend should be without a copy.

 The Curry Secret: How To Cook Real Indian Restaurant Meals At Home | Kris Dhillon